Chart Color Schemes

 Rosslyn Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Rosslyn Park is around 1,510.
-This figure reflects an increase of 41 people since the 2021 Census, which reported a population of 1,469.
-The change was inferred from AreaSearch's resident population estimate of 1,490 in Jun 2024 and three validated new addresses since the Census date.
-This results in a density ratio of 1,841 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Rosslyn Park's growth rate of 2.8% since the census is within 2.1 percentage points of the SA3 area's growth rate of 4.9%, indicating competitive growth fundamentals.
+As of May 2026, AreaSearch estimates the population of Rosslyn Park at around 1,517 people.
+This figure reflects an increase of 48 individuals since the 2021 Census, which reported a population of 1,469 people.
+The growth is inferred from AreaSearch's examination of the latest ERP data release by the ABS in June 2025 and validation of three new addresses since the Census date.
+This results in a population density ratio of 1,850 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Rosslyn Park's growth rate of 3.3% since the census is within 1.7 percentage points of the SA3 area (5.0%), indicating competitive growth fundamentals.
 Overseas migration contributed approximately 94.0% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Based on aggregated SA2-level projections, the suburb is expected to increase its population by just below the median of national areas, gaining 140 persons by 2041 and recording an overall gain of 11.1% over the 17 years.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering projected demographic shifts, Rosslyn Park is expected to increase by 129 persons to reach a total population of 1,646 by 2041, reflecting an increase of 8.5% over the 16-year period.

 Frequently Asked Questions - Population